WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 hydrodynamic forces acting on them.
-These could be bodies that are above the water line but connected to wetted bodies through various joints, bodies submerged deeply enough that the hydrodynamics may be neglected, or slender bodies better suited to other modeling approaches (e.g. strip theory / Morison elements), WEC-Sim allows for bodies which have no hydrodynamic forces acting on them and for which no BEM data is provided.
+These could be bodies that are above the water line but connected to wetted bodies through various joints, bodies submerged deeply enough that the hydrodynamics may be neglected, or slender bodies better suited to other modeling approaches (e.g. strip theory / Morison elements).
+To model such cases, WEC-Sim allows for drag bodies which do not require BEM data.

 To do this, use the Rigid Body block from the WECSim_Lib_Body_Elements Library.
 Initialize it in the WEC-Sim input file with an empty string for the name of the ``h5`` file and define the ``body(i).nonHydro`` flag::